CaroChoch/holbertonschool-validation/module2_task0/README.md

 You want to test it to ensure that it behaves as expected.
 With the application started, you may want to use the command line `curl `(or your web browser, or the command `wget` or any other HTTP client).

+#### Help

+The goal `make help`must be implemented and print a list of the goals with a sentence each :
+build:  compile the source code of the application to a binary named awesome-api
+run:  Run the application in background, and write logs into a file named awesome-api.log
+stop:   Stop the application
+clean:  Stop the application.
+Delete the binary awesome-api and the log file awesome-api.log
+test:  Test for browser responses
+help:  Prints out the list of targets and their usage.